rs-renato/cluster-worker/README.md

       - [`WorkerProducer`](#workerproducer)
       - [`WorkerConsumer`](#workerconsumer)

-Cluster Worker (CW) is a Hazelcast based API that help you to scale yours tasks producing and tasks processing under a cluster environment.
-CW uses producer x consumer strategy on hazelcast queues as central mechanism to distribute in an easily way the client's tasks implementations to be executed in the nodes, providing high availability and scalability for processing and exchange data through the cluster members.
+Cluster Worker (CW) is a Hazelcast based API that help you to scale yours items producing and items processing under a cluster environment.
+CW uses producer x consumer strategy on hazelcast queues as central mechanism to distribute in an easily way the client's items implementations to be executed in the nodes, providing high availability and scalability for processing and exchange data through the cluster members.

 <p align="center">
         <img alt="Cluster Worker Diagram" src="https://github.com/rs-renato/repository-images/blob/master/cluster-worker/cw_diagram.jpg?raw=true">